Pussy Riot band member Maria Alyokhina escapes Russia dressed as meals courier after criticising Putin | World Information

 Political activist and member of the Russian band Pussy Riot has reportedly fled the nation disguised as a meals courier after criticising Vladimir Putin.

-Maria Alyokhina and her fellow band members first got here to the eye of the Russian authorities after staging a protest against the Russian president inside Moscow's Christ the Savior Cathedral in 2012.
+Maria Alyokhina and her fellow band members first got here to the attention of the Russian authorities after staging a protest in opposition to the Russian president inside Moscow's Christ the Savior Cathedral in 2012.

-Despite being sentenced to two years in prison for their activism, the group continued to speak out towards the Kremlin chief, with Ms Alyokhina remaining determined to battle Mr Putin's system.
+Regardless of being sentenced to two years in jail for their activism, the group continued to talk out in opposition to the Kremlin leader, with Ms Alyokhina remaining decided to battle Mr Putin's system.

-Russian air defences struck by Bayraktar drones - live updates on Ukraine conflict
+Russian air defences struck by Bayraktar drones - live updates on Ukraine struggle

-After being launched from jail, she continued her activism and arrange a news outlet targeted on crime and punishment in Russia, referred to as Mediazona, with another member of the band.
+After being launched from jail, she continued her activism and arrange a information outlet centered on crime and punishment in Russia, known as Mediazona, with another member of the band.

-In April, Russian authorities placed her under house arrest as they tried to stop those in the nation who opposed their invasion of Ukraine.
+In April, Russian authorities positioned her beneath home arrest as they tried to stop those within the country who opposed their invasion of Ukraine.

 The 33-year-old was then ordered to spend 21 days in a penal colony.

-She was then in a position to cross into Lithuania after in search of the assistance of an artist from Iceland, who secured her travel documents.
+She was then in a position to cross into Lithuania after in search of the assistance of an artist from Iceland, who secured her travel paperwork.

 Learn more: